monster-js/monster-js/docs/main-concept/data-binding.md

 ## Data Binding with Input Elements

-Weco JS also supports data binding with input elements, allowing two-way binding where user input updates the component's state, which then reflects in the UI.
+Monster JS also supports data binding with input elements, allowing two-way binding where user input updates the component's state, which then reflects in the UI.

 ```tsx
 function NameInput() {